dinesh-saini814/Neumorphism-creator/README.md

 To install and run the Neumorphism Creator, follow these steps:

 1. Clone the repository.
-2. Install the required dependencies by running `npm install`.
-3. Start the application by running `npm start`.
+2. Start the application in any browser.

 ## Contributing